linesdmoller/cds_lang_line/assignment1/README.md

 The output of this project is;
 - A csv file containing a dataframe of the Mutual Information scores for each word (see [Link](https://github.com/linesdmoller/cds_lang_line/blob/main/assignment1/out/MI_scores.csv).

+According to the calculated MI scores, the collocates around the keyword "sailor" with the highest scores are:
+- mediterranean
+- dock
+- labourer
+- bawling
+- runaway